Connor Wong Preview, Player Props: Red Sox vs. Rays

-On Monday, Connor Wong (hitting .324 in his past 10 games) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 4:10 PM ET.
+On Tuesday, Connor Wong (.378 on-base percentage in past 10 games, 73 points above season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 6:40 PM ET.

 In his last game he had a one-hit performance (1-for-4) against the Royals.